singnet/das-poc/service/README.md

 The answer for this query is the answer for the previous one plus a solution where `$2 == mammal` and the other variables don't care.

-Lets do another query example with OR.
+Lets do another query example with `OR`.
 Now we'll search for any concepts that are similar to humans or snakes.

 ```
 ./scripts/das-cli.sh --das-key zkgftedbgvlwstjivhte query --query "Node n1 Concept human, Node n2 Concept snake, Link Similarity \$1 n1, Link Similarity \$1 n2, OR"